alal4465/CTF_Writeups/ROP Emporium[split-64bit]/README.md

 we see that edi is used as a pointer to the command.
 so our goal is clear. we need to craft a rop chain that puts the address of "cat flag.txt"
 in edi and calls system.
-we find a useful gadget:
+using ROPgadget we find a useful gadget:
 ```nasm
 0x0000000000400883 : pop rdi ; ret
 ```